govindthange/battleship/pwa/README.md

 * The imparative-style programming is not good for dealing with problems that are inherently asynchronous.
 * Callbacks are not good for solving complex asynchronous problems.
 Combining results from multiple callbacks is difficult.
 Nested callbacks are hard to comprehend.
 * Promise objects are no good either as they yield only single value; useless for handling recurring events or dealing with streams.
 In such scenarios one needs to recreate promise object.
-* We can't use event listeners as they ignore return values and also they cannot be passed as function paramters.
+* We can't use event listeners as they ignore return values.
+Events cannot be passed as function paramters and manipulated as a sequence.
+Events can only be handled individually after it happens and we will miss events if we start listening too late.

 ## Instructions